 At the luxury end of the property spectrum, the super-prime market in London is seeing robust demand.
 Robinson predicts that London will soon return to peak levels in the coming year.

-“Super-prime activity has been especially buoyant, and we expect London to return to peak levels in the year ahead,” said Robinson.
+Robinson notes that super-prime activity has been particularly strong and anticipates that London will return to peak levels in the coming year.

 Government’s Housing Initiative Faces Challenges